 - Role Play

 The Selection Committee will form the interview panel and will normally consist of 3 members including a Lay Commissioner and a co-opted expert.

-Interview questions will focus on the assessment of some or all of the areas set out in the Personal Profile.
+Interview questions will focus on the assessment of some or all of the areas set out in the Person Specification.

 Examples provided in the self‐assessment section of the application form may be questioned further at interview so be prepared to expand on the information provided.

 Interview questions may also examine how you may deal with specific challenges should you be appointed.
-Some questions may combine one or more areas of the Personal Profile.
+Some questions may combine one or more areas of the Person Specification.

 The Selection Committee want you to feel relaxed and will do their best to put you at ease.
 The questions they ask are not designed to catch you out.

 Situational Judgement Exercise

 The typical objective of setting a Situational Judgement Exercise is to assess your analysis of information and decision making skills.
 It may also assess knowledge, for example, your ability to apply the law.

 Analysis and making decisions relates to an applicant’s critical reasoning skills – how you analyse and evaluate complex information, identify the key and important points and reach an outcome quickly and accurately.